delbertina/sound-cookies/README.md

 # Goal Features

 - Drag and drop sounds into selection area
-- Save and share selects via URL
+- ~~Save and share selects via URL~~ - Done!
 - Deeper sorting and filtering ability
 - A more automated system for importing new sounds
+- Add in variable silence to selection
+- Save selection as a sound file

 # Useful Commands